berkeley-scf/parallel-scf-2016/session2.md

 mpi.quit()
 ```

 A caution concerning Rmpi/doMPI: when you invoke `startMPIcluster()`,
 all the slave R processes become 100% active and stay active until
 the cluster is closed.
 In addition, when *foreach* is actually
 running, the master process also becomes 100% active.
 So using this
 functionality involves some inefficiency in CPU usage.
 This inefficiency
-is not seen with a sockets cluster (Section 3.1.4) nor when using other
+is not seen with a doSNOW cluster setup with `type = "SOCK"` nor when using other
 Rmpi functionality - i.e., starting slaves with *mpi.spawn.Rslaves*
 and then issuing commands to the slaves.

-If you specified `-np` with more than one process then as with the C-based
-MPI job above, you can control the threading via OMP_NUM_THREADS
-and the -x flag to *mpirun*.
-Note that this only works when the
-R processes are directly started by *mpirun*, which they are
-not if you set -np 1.
-The *maxcores* argument to *startMPIcluster()*
-does not seem to function (perhaps it does on other systems).

-Sidenote: You can use *doMPI* on a single node, which might be useful for avoiding
-some of the conflicts between R's forking functionality and openBLAS that
-can cause R to hang when using *foreach* with *doParallel*.

-#### *doSNOW*
+# foreach with doSNOW

 The *doSNOW* backend has the advantage that it doesn't need to have MPI installed on the system.
 MPI can be tricky to install and keep working, so this is an easy approach to using *foreach* across multiple machines.